eric-schleicher/realsense-ros/README.md

 # ROS Wrapper for Intel&reg; RealSense&trade; Devices
 These are packages for using Intel RealSense cameras (D400 series SR300 camera and T265 Tracking Module) with ROS.

-This version supports Kinetic, Melodic and Noetic distributions.
+This version offers limites support for d400 cameras on Kinetic, Melodic and Noetic distributions, specifically [excluding the d405](https://github.com/IntelRealSense/realsense-ros/issues/2290) camera which is only supported with the ROS2 wrapper.

 For running in ROS2 environment please switch to the [ros2 branch](https://github.com/IntelRealSense/realsense-ros/tree/ros2-beta). </br>